kazurayam/unittest-helper/docs/index.md

         └── test_write_file
             └── sample_20231103_094817.txt

 There is `cleanOutputSubDirectory()` method as well.
-This will choose a specific sub directory specfied by `setSubDir(Path subDir)` method, remove and recreate it.
-It will leave other subdirectories in the output dir untouched.
+This will choose a specific sub directory specified by `setSubDir(Path subDir)` method of the `TestOutputOrganizer.Builder` class.
+The `cleanOutputSubDirectory()` will leave other subdirectories in the output directory untouched.

-### Example9 Translating a Path to a Home Relative string
+### Example9 A helper method that translates a Path to a Home Relative string

-A Path object can be turned into a string, which is an absolute path string like:
+A Path object can be turned into an absolute path string like:

     /Users/kazurayam/github/unittest-helper/lib/

-In this string you can find my personal name `kazurayam`.

-However, quite often, I do not like exposing my personal name in the forum posts and in the documentations.
-I would prefer Home Relative path expression starting with tilde character, like:
+In this string you can find my personal name "kazurayam".
+When I write some document, I feel like to copy the output message and paste it into page.
+However, I do not like exposing my personal name public.
+I would prefer "Home Relative Path" which starts with a tilde character, like:

     ~/github/unittest-helper/lib/

 The `TestOutputOrganizer` class implements a method `String toHomeRelativeString(Path p)`.
 This method does the translation.

+        }

         @Test
         public void test_toHomeRelativeString_simple() {